-2. For purposes of determining its required distribution under section 4982(a), each Feeder Fund will account for its share of items of income, gain, loss and deduction of the Master Fund in which it holds an interest as they are taken into account by that Master Fund.
+- 11. Except as required by § 704(c) of the Code and § 1.704(b)(4) of the Income Tax Regulations, allocations of specific items of income, gain, losses, deduction and credit will be proportionate to the interest of each Holder in a Master Trust. - 12.
+For purposes of determining its required distribution under § 4982(a) of the Code, each Initial Feeder Fund which is a RIC will account for its share of items of income, gain, loss and deduction of the corresponding Master Trust in which it holds an interest as they are taken into account by the Master Trust.